Cut fuel spending: the best points for petrol

-Cheaper prices per litre beat loyalty points hands down: going to a more expensive station for the points is worthwhile.
+Cheaper prices per litre beat loyalty points hands down: going to a more expensive station for the points is not worth it.

-But if your cheapest station happens to have a loyalty scheme, and most do, it makes sense to cash in.
+But if the cheapest station in the area happens to have a loyalty scheme - and most do - it makes sense to cash in.

-As well as Tesco shopping Clubcard points can be exchanged for MOTs with Halfords Autocentre and the full range of RAC roadside recovery cover.
+As well as being able to use them for Tesco shopping, Clubcard points can be exchanged for vouchers towards the cost of services and MOTs with Halfords Autocentre, and the full range of RAC roadside recovery cover.

-Nectar cardholders collect 1 point for every litre of fuel they buy at BP fuel stations and 2 points for every £1 spent in the shop
+Nectar cardholders collect one point for every litre of fuel they buy at BP fuel stations and two points for every £1 spent in the shop

-At Morrisons pick up a Morrisons Miles Card: there are 10 miles to every litre and 5,000 miles means £5 to spend in store.
+At Morrisons pick up a Morrisons More Card: customers will earn 10 points for every litre, and 5,000 points means £5 to spend in store.

-Note that all 5,000 miles must have been earned on the same card so it might be worth households sharing to get the cash more quickly.
+Note that all 5,000 miles must have been earned on the same card, so it might be worth households sharing a key fob and main card in order to earn points and get the vouchers more quickly.

 The petrol stations

-- Texaco: Star Rewards offers a point to every litre.
-500 points is £5 off fuel or, if you prefer, a free gift card.
-Pick up a card in store.
+- Texaco: Star Rewards offer a point to every litre.
+Once users have at least 500 points they can redeem them for either £5 off fuel or a gift voucher.
+Pick up a card in store or join online.